What To Know About Placenta Accreta

 Is placenta accreta common?

-The incidence of placenta accreta is increasing in the United States, with current incidence around 1 in 300 deliveries (0.3%).
-This is significantly higher than two decades ago when the incidence was around 1 in 3000 deliveries (0.03%).
+Cases of placenta accreta are increasing in the United States.
+In 2016, it was estimated there was a case for 1 in every 271 pregnancies.
+This is significantly higher compared to the 1960s, when the incidence was around 1 in 3000 deliveries (0.03%).

-The significant increase in this pregnancy complication likely has resulted from a number of factors including:
+The significant increase in this pregnancy complication likely has resulted from several factors, including:

 • Increased use of cesarean delivery